garrandall/popular-music-data/tracks/wouldn-t-leave-kanye-west-partynextdoor.md

 We could wait longer than this
 Yes, you know you're one of these
 We can run through with the top chopped, yeah
-And the sundress down, ooh
+And the sundress down, oh

 And I know you wouldn't...